 The modern service would have a more diverse staff structure, with operational staff particularly drawn from the local community and including more women, in the hope that this would both provide a more ‘modern’ workforce and challenge the prevailing culture (Baigent 2001) The introduction of new HR systems and dedicated HR managers from outside the service was to support this.
 Personnel would move from ‘rank to role’ with a new pay structure based around the revised personal development system (IPDS).
 For the first time, managers could be drawn from outside the service (a move which is still neither universally accepted or popular), and the relationship between retained and whole time fire fighters revisited.
 This included the potential for whole time fire fighters to undertake retained roles under the dual duty system.
 The review acknowledged that much of this change would take careful implementation, but reminded readers that the overall aim of the recommendations was to ‘save lives’ (page vi).

 Perhaps understandably, the review was not received well in all quarters, and late in 2002, the Fire Brigades’ Union (FBU) called the first national strike for a generation.
 Although the strike was ostensibly about pay and conditions, rather than overtly regarding the Bain Review, the proposed changes to conditions proposed by the Review were not met favourably by the FBU, who saw the Review as a ‘distraction’ (FBU 2002), preferring instead the results from the research they had commissioned themselves (Cap Gemini Ernst and Young 2002, Fire Brigades' Union 2002).
 Further, a number of the existing conditions of service, and the alternatives proposed by the FBU, were perceived in the Review as being hostile to modernisation.
-Bain (2002) suggests that management structures were seen in some quarters as providing an ‘alibi’ for managers seeking to avoid change, and that Her Majesty’s Fire Service Inspectorate (HMFSI) reinforced that culture rather than challenged it.
-As such, the duties of HMFSI were handed over to the Audit Commission in 2004.
+Bain (2002) suggests that management structures were seen in some quarters as providing an ‘alibi’ for managers seeking to avoid change, and that Her Majesty’s Fire Service Inspectorate (HMFSI), and the Fire Service College, reinforced that culture rather than challenged it.
+As such, the duties of HMFSI were handed over to the Audit Commission in 2004, and to the Chief Fire and Rescue Advisor, located with the Department for Communities and Local Government.

 Diversity was seen as key to FRS modernisation and a number of further studies looked specifically at diversity in the fire service (Baigent 2001, Home Office 1999), challenging the ‘fire service culture’ with its emphasis on ‘fitting in’ and ‘not tolerating diversity’ (Bain, 2002, page 75).
 These are included on the timeline in the introduction so that they can be viewed chronologically alongside other aspects of modernisation.
 Equality and Fairness (1999) was the first of a series of thematic reviews conducted by HMFSI.
 This report was critical of much of the FRS, particularly with regard to the management of equality and diversity.
 It found discrimination and bullying prevalent almost universally with a strong culture within the service which perpetuated this.
 This was found to be the case across all organisations with responsibilities to the FRS.
 A fundamental aspect of this was seen to be the watch culture, which was perceived as being more like a ‘family than a team’ (page 20).
 This culture was challenged in the first three National Frameworks (Communities and Local Government 2004), with the proposal to be more of a team than a family.
 However, in a potential reflection of the prevailing strength of watch culture, this challenge has been dropped from the 2008 National Framework (Communities and Local Government 2008).